 2. Improves heart health.

-Omega-3 fatty acids from fatty fish like salmon may have a protective role in the risk of developing hearth disease and slightly reduce the risk of cardiovascular events and arrhythmias.
-Another study showed that eating fish over the long term was linked to lower total cholesterol, blood triglycerides, fasting blood sugar and systolic blood pressure.
+Omega-3 fatty acids from fatty fish like Copper River salmon may have a protective role in the risk of developing heart disease and slightly reduce the risk of cardiovascular events and arrhythmias.
+Another study showed that eating fish over the long term was linked to lower total cholesterol, blood triglycerides, fasting blood sugar, and systolic blood pressure.
 Fish consumption also improves the function of cells that line your arteries.
-A piece of salmon has more potassium than a medium sized banana.
+A piece of Copper River salmon has more potassium than a medium-sized banana.
 Potassium plays an important role in lowering blood pressure.

 3. Boosts mood.

-The omega-3 fatty acids found in fish, EPA and DHA, help to protect, restore and rebuild the brain.
+The omega-3 fatty acids found in fish, EPA, and DHA, help to protect, restore, and rebuild the brain.
 The connection between diet and brain health has been well documented, and omega-3 fatty acids, particularly EPA and DHA, can change your brain and help to improve your mood.
-Wild Alaska seafood is one of the world’s most significant sources of EPA and DHA.
-Did you know that reduced rates of depression and anxiety, including perinatal and postpartum depression, has been linked with consumption of seafood?
+Wild Alaskan seafood is one of the world’s most significant sources of EPA and DHA.
+Did you know that reduced rates of depression and anxiety, including perinatal and postpartum depression, have been linked with the consumption of seafood?

 4. Builds brain health.